RphWbr/visiannot/doc/source/userguide-visiannot.rst

   Screenshot of ViSiAnnoT used as a signal viewer after zoom

 The user can zoom in/out around the temporal cursor by using the two buttons looking like magnifying glass.
 It is also possible to directly zoom out in order to visualize the full signals by using the button looking like an eye.
 The buttons can be seen in the top left corner of the window.

-The temporal range can be defined with the combo list "Temporal range duration".
-The user can select the duration of the new temporal range which starts at the current position of the temporal cursor.

 .. _yrange: